Klavriks/Coursera_Capstone/README.md

   ### 4. Results

-  --It goes without saying that New York has no shortage of restaurants in its area.
+  - It goes without saying that New York has no shortage of restaurants in its area.

-  --111 neighborhoods have at least five type of restaurants in radius of 500m from its center point.
+  - 111 neighborhoods have at least five type of restaurants in radius of 500m from its center point.

-  --Majority of neighborhoods are dominated by Mexican, Far East, Italian and American restaurants.
+  - Majority of neighborhoods are dominated by Mexican, Far East, Italian and American restaurants.
 These 4 also dominate most parts of Manhattan, especially central and city locations.

-  --Quite a few neighborhoods have clear dominance of Chinese and Cantonese restaurants.
+  - Quite a few neighborhoods have clear dominance of Chinese and Cantonese restaurants.

-  --Only a few neighborhoods located in Staten Island and north Bronx have fast food chains indicated as the most popular restaurants.
+  - Only a few neighborhoods located in Staten Island and north Bronx have fast food chains indicated as the most popular restaurants.
+  -

   ### 5. Discussion